 Patrolman Jasper H. Cole was waked at his residence located at No. 73 Vedder Street (present day 648 West Scott Street).
 He was laid to rest on March 3, 1892 in Calvary Cemetery, 301 Chicago Avenue, Evanston, Illinois.
 His grave is located in Lot 27, Block 64, Section P.

 Patrolman Jasper H. Cole, born in 1865, received his Probationary Appointment to the Chicago Police Department on April 23, 1888.
 He was issued Star #1692, but after the switchmen’s strike the previous fall, he had fallen into some trouble and was temporarily relieved of his police powers.
 He was later reinstated, issued a new star number, demoted to second-class patrolman and assigned to the Plaines Street Station.
 Officer Cole was considered an officer of untiring diligence and exceptional bravery by his superiors.

 Patrolman Jasper Cole was survived by his wife, Maggie and three children: Thomas.

-Incident Recorded under Chicago Police Department homicide file, Case #123 and Case #2811.
+Incident recorded under Chicago Police Historical Homicide Database, Case #123 and Case #2811.

 In February 1958, Officer Cole’s star was retired by Commissioner Timothy J. O’Connor and enshrined in the Superintendent’s Honored Star Case, located in the lobby at Chicago Police Headquarters, 1121 South State Street.
 In 2000, Chicago Police Headquarters moved to a new facility at 3510 South Michigan Avenue, Officer Cole’s Star was re-encased in the new headquarters building lobby.